 This type of counseling may also support the therapeutic separation process as well.
 We also teach concrete communication strategies to help during this time of crisis.
 We practice these skills in sessions.
 As time goes on in therapy and the crisis starts to dissipate, we adjust the treatment plan to include materials from John Gottman, Sue Johnson, and Alexandra Katehakis.

-Our offices are located in Seattle and Kirkland Washington and we are currently offering couples, individual and group therapy, and counseling sessions online.
+Our offices are located in Seattle, Tacoma and Kirkland Washington and we are currently offering couples, individual and group therapy, and counseling sessions online.